RobertPastor/sonar-issue-resolver-plugin/README.md

 An example of results is provided in the Appendix.

-1.
-  1. 4.5Issues filtering conditions
+  1. 4.5 Issues filtering conditions

 SONAR-UPDATE-FILTERING-001